Fernando-A-Rocha/mta-add-models/[examples]/sampobj_red/README.md

 ## Large Size ⚠️

 There are over 1,400 SA-MP object models!
-It is recommended to keep `download="false"` in the resource's `meta.xml` as well as `metaDownloadFalse=true` in `server.lua` to prevent clients from downloading all the models when they join your server.
+It is recommended to keep `download="false"` in the resource's `meta.xml` as well as `metaDownloadFalse=true` in `s_load.lua` to prevent clients from downloading all the models when they join your server.

 ## How to install